Target Markets

 Government Online

-Government online, also referred to as e-government, refers to the electronic delivery of government services to citizens, particularly over the Internet.
-In the past five years, many governments have established an online presence by providing information and non-personalized electronic services via Web portals.
-The current government online priorities are personalized electronic service delivery and electronic data sharing between government departments.
-These objectives require:
+Government online, or e-government, refers to the electronic delivery of government services to citizens.
+In the past decade many governments have established an online presence by providing non-personalized information and services over the Internet.

 Government Online